elix/rfcs/proposals/0000-SingleSelectionMixin.md

 * `selectedIndex`.
 This is the zero-based index of the currently selected item within the `items` collection.
 If there is no selection, `selectedIndex` is -1.
-  When this property changes, the mixin raises a `selected-index-changed` event.
+  When this property changes as a result of internal component activity, the mixin raises a `selected-index-changed` event.
 * `selectedItem`.
 This is a reference to the currently selected HTMLElement in the `items` collection.
 If there is no selection, `selectedItem` is null.
-When this property changes, the mixin raises a `selected-item-changed` event.
+When this property changes as a result of internal component activity, the mixin raises a `selected-item-changed` event.

 Updating one of these properties also updates the other, as shown in the first `SimpleList` example at the beginning of this document.
 Setting either property